libu2548/cr10core/README.md

 ---

-## 📖 The story
+##  MY story

 This is the project that occupied **almost every evening of my 2025–2026 year... and quite a few evenings before and after that.**

 In 2025, I was an engineering student who had just failed my first year of preparatory studies.
 I was broke, but I had a 3D printer: a **Creality CR-10S Pro V2**.

-It was already a fairly large printer compared to something like an Ender 3, but I quickly started running into its limitations:
+It was already a fairly large printer (315mmx315mmx400mm) compared to something like an Ender 3, but I quickly started running into its limitations

-* 🐌 Limited printing speed
-* 🛏️ Bed leveling issues
-* 🌡️ Warping
-* ⚙️ Heavy moving bed
-* 🔧 A mechanical architecture that made high-speed printing difficult
+i already heavily modified this one with bigger motor, an enclosure and a direct drive extruder but was still limited by material printing (only petg and pla) and speed

 So I decided to build my own printer.

-Not a Voron.

-Not a Bambu Lab.

-Not a Snapmaker.
+Not a Voron.Not a Bambu Lab.Not a Snapmaker.

-And definitely not an expensive commercial machine.

 The goal was much simpler:

-> **Build the best large-format printer I could, using what I already had, cheap components, salvaged parts and a lot of engineering.**
+> **Build the best large-format printer I could, using what I already had : salvaged parts from my last printer and a lot of time.**

 What started as a way to get around the limitations of my CR-10S Pro V2 slowly turned into a much bigger project.